l-raider/rapidchecksum/README.md

 ### Slow file loading when selecting many files from Dolphin

 When right-clicking a large number of files (25+) in Dolphin and choosing RapidChecksum, there is a noticeable delay before the app opens.
-This is caused by two separate issues:

-**1. KDE Activity Manager (primary bottleneck — [KDE Bug #440766](https://bugs.kde.org/show_bug.cgi?id=440766))**
+**KDE Activity Manager (primary bottleneck — [KDE Bug #440766](https://bugs.kde.org/show_bug.cgi?id=440766))**

 Before Dolphin launches any service menu action, it records every selected file in the recent documents history via `kactivitymanagerd`.
 This is done one file at a time, synchronously, before your action even starts.
-On KDE Frameworks 6 this is ~3× slower than KF5.
+On KDE 6 this is ~3× slower than KDE 5.
 With 500 files the delay can be 10–30+ seconds.

 This is a KDE bug and is not fixable from RapidChecksum's side.
 To work around it, disable recent document tracking in KDE System Settings:

-> **System Settings → Workspace → Recent Files → uncheck "Keep history of opened documents"**
+> **System Settings → Recent Files → Change the "Remember opened documents" setting to "Only for specific applications" and remove RapidChecksum from the list.**

 Alternatively, stop the service for the current session:
 ```sh
 systemctl --user stop plasma-kactivitymanagerd.service
 ```

-**2. Flatpak document portal overhead (secondary)**

-This has been fixed in the RapidChecksum service menu: the app uses direct file paths instead of portal file forwarding, since the flatpak already has `--filesystem=home` access.

 ## Architecture